 Our GSA’s can meet with you and ensure that you have the right level of representation and follow the appeals process correctly.
 They can also act as a “support person” for you with any meetings or hearings you attend if you need them to.

 We offer emergency interest-free loans to students in need, upon application.
 (In order to qualify for the Emergency Assistance Scheme you must be ineligible for an ECU loan.
 Please visit Money Matters for more information about ECU Loans.)

 We can also refer you to financial counselling services if you need help balancing your budget.
 You should contact us if you:

 - don’t have enough money to eat or pay your bills

 - can’t pay your rent or want to know your rights as a tenant

 - have a Centrelink query that you can’t get an answer to online or over the phone; and/or

 - are in conflict with your housemates, family or landlord.

 At the start of the semester the ECU Student Guild offers financial assistance in the form of Co-Op vouchers (valued at $100) to eligible students.
 There are a limited number of vouchers available per semester and these are allocated according to each individual applicant’s eligibility.
 The grant can only be used at the ECU Co-Op Bookshop.
-Applications are currently closed but will be open again for Semester 1 2018.
+Applications are now open for Semester 1 2018.

 If you are feeling sad, lonely, stressed, confused or overwhelmed about your course or a personal issue and aren’t sure about where to go on or off campus for help, then please feel free to contact a GSA who can refer you accordingly.